binghuang2018/qmc4aqml/README.md

 - Purpose: used for testing multi-level quantum machine learning model aiming for an accuracy at the quantum Monte Carlo (QMC) level
 - Molecular data are provided in the extxyz format (https://wiki.fysik.dtu.dk/ase/ase/io/formatoptions.html#extxyz).
-- Single point energies (SPE) are in the unit Hartree
 - Geometries were optimzed at the level of B3LYP/cc-pVTZ
 - All FN-QMC energies were obtained using the B3LYP/cc-pVTZ nodal surfaces.
     - retrievable through the key `qmc_b3lyp` in the extxyz file